HaidanP/PDF-Redactor/README.md

 # PDF Redactor

-A secure PDF redaction tool that **actually removes** sensitive content instead of just covering it with black boxes.
-Perfect for legal documents, financial records, and any PDFs containing sensitive information that need to be shared safely.
+A secure PDF redaction tool that permanently removes sensitive content instead of just covering it.
+Supports text search, regex patterns, OCR for scanned PDFs, and comprehensive metadata sanitization.
+Perfect for legal documents and confidential files.

-## 🔒 What Makes This Different
+## What Makes This Different

 - **True Redaction**: Content is permanently removed from the PDF structure, not just visually hidden
 - **Comprehensive Sanitization**: Removes metadata, JavaScript, embedded files, and other potential information leaks